lume/lume/README.md

 npm install -g serve
 ```

-Quickly serve the contents of the public folder.
+Serve the contents of the public folder.

 ```
 serve public